cbarkr/blog/content/homelab/part 1.md

 2. No authentication of any kind was required to access these files
 3. I would be formatting the drives without touching any of the files (to hopefully give them some peace of mind)

 Let this be a reminder to use all to **always** wipe drives before selling them.
 Or better yet, take them out and smash them with a hammer until they're nothing but shards and dust of metal and plastic.
 Since I wanted to use these drives, I didn't choose the former option, but I did make sure to format everything.

-Then I created a Debian install disk, and began the install.
-I chose Debian because it's familiar (I use Ubuntu as my daily driver), but also because it's simple, stable, and secure.
-I installed KDE Plasma as the desktop environment, and oh is it pretty.
-Here's the obligatory neofetch screenshot.
+Next I had to decide what to put on the bare metal.
+While I could have gone the route of Proxmox, I preferred the idea of using a vanilla Linux distro for the sake of learning.
+I was split between Debian and Fedora, but ultimately chose Debian for its stability and familiarity (as I formerly used Ubuntu as a daily driver).
+I also installed a desktop environment (KDE) since I figured it might be nice sometimes.
+Obligatory `neofetch` + `htop`:

 ![[rice.png]]

-Now that everything is set up, all that's left is to actually start tinkering!
+For a GUI, however, I planned to primarily use Cockpit.
+This will be the focus of the next installation of this series.

 ---